Skip to article frontmatterSkip to article content

 Training an MLP involves teaching it to predict energies, forces, and stresses from atomic configurations.
 This process can be broken down into three main steps:

 1. Loss Function: The loss function measures how far the MLP’s predictions are from the actual values.
-A common choice is the mean squared error (MSE), which combines errors in energies, forces, and stresses:
+A common choice is a weighted combination of mean squared error (MSE) terms for energies, forces, and stresses:

 • EiE_i, E^i\hat{E}_i: True and predicted energies.